serenity-js/serenity-js/documentation/website/src/handbook/thinking-in-serenity-js/test-runners.md

     <div class="icon"><i class="fas fa-lightbulb"></i></div>
     <div class="text">
     <p><strong>Did you notice?</strong>
-    In the example above, any test that throws an `Error` is marked as "failing", no matter the _kind_ of error it throws.
+    In the example above, any test that throws an <code>Error</code> is marked as "failing", no matter the <em>kind</em> of error it throws.
     </p><p>
     This might not be a problem when it comes to unit tests, since the scope they operate on is small.
 However, in the context of high-level acceptance or integration tests, being able to differentiate between assertion failures, test errors and infrastructure-related issues can save you a lot of time when analysing the results.
     </p><p>